napframework/nap-docs/app/manual/09_project_management.md

 The package is archived to a `.zip` on Windows and `tar.xz` on Linux.
 The package does not include system libraries such as the `Visual C++ redistributable`.
 Options for creating installers for projects may be explored for a future NAP release.

-Packaging a project with default settings:
+Packaging an application with default settings:
-1. Navigate to your project
+1. Navigate to your application
 ```
 cd apps/MyFirstApp
 ```